jessehartloff/CSE442-Activity1/README.md

 toy story 2 was ok
-but insidious chapter 3 was better
+but insidious chapter 3 was better.